sudhishgupta/PrionForge.ai/README.md

 ```
 <h3>⚠️ Current Shortcomings</h3>
-<p>Due to limited compute capability available (Memory : 8GB ; GPU : 4GB Nvidia GeForce GTX 1650), the fine-tuning was done at lora-rank 8, due to which the perplexity of the fine-tuned model was around 1200.
+<p>Due to limited compute capability available (Memory(RAM) : 8GB ; GPU : 4GB Nvidia GeForce GTX 1650), the fine-tuning was done at lora-rank 8, due to which the perplexity of the fine-tuned model was around 1200.
 With higher compute, the model can be fine-tuned at higher depth.</p>
 <p></p>Prion Sequences from S.Cerevisiae were only used for fine-tuning ProtGPT2 and Prion-Classification.</p>
 <p></p>Due to limited diversity in Subcellular locations of the sequences used for fine-tuning, the tool takes higher sampling for sequence localizing in locations other than Nucleus, ER, Cytoplasm.
 </p>